 Distinctive Behavioral Patterns

-They are rarely ever alone and have developed complex social behaviors.
-During the extreme cold weather, they are seen huddling with one another and even with other Swallows.
+They are rarely ever alone and have developed complex social behaviours.
+During the extreme cold weather, they are seen huddling with one another and even with other swallows.
 However, they also commonly fight with one another for nest locations, mates, or nest materials.

 Bank Swallow Life Threats